 The destructive force of semi-trucks and 18 wheelers in an accident is far greater than any other vehicle on the road.
 A person who has an accident with one of these big trucks is much more likely to sustain major injuries and property damage than if he or she had been hit by another car.
-Trucking accident lawyers help navigate the unique circumstances involved in big rig truck accidents.
+A California truck accident lawyer can help navigate the unique circumstances involved in trucking accidents.

 As commercial vehicles, big trucks are owned and operated by business interests.
 They are also heavily regulated by state and Federal government.
 The combination of commercial and governmental interests in big trucks makes any accident claim involving a truck more complex than most other vehicle accidents.

-It is smart to consult a trucking accident lawyer in California immediately after an accident with an 18-wheeler or semi-truck.
-Here’s why.
+It is smart to consult an experienced trucking accident lawyer in California immediately after an accident with an 18-wheeler or semi-truck.
+Here’s why: